AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Missing Points

-Polar Chart allows to omit one or several points in data.
-To miss point set 'missing' into **value** field.
+Polar Chart allows to omit one or several points in a data set.
+To miss a point set 'missing' into **value** field.
 On the sample below points from 60 to 70 are missing.

 {sample}BCT\_PolarChart\_14{sample}